DanEscasa/cleanDataProject/codebook.md

 Activity here is the same as in the previous section, applied to the test dataset.<p>

 ## Merge the training and test datasets
-This consists of the following steps:
+This consists of the following steps:<p>
 1. adding descriptive activity names from activities
 1. selecting the mean and std deviation features only.
 1. grouping by subject and activity.